For international staff and visitors

 Being covered by Finnish social security (The Social Insurance Institution of Finland - Kela) can be based either on residence or on employment.
 The benefits to which you are entitled may also depend on the length of your stay and the country from which you are coming.

 You can become entitled to social security coverage in Finland immediately when moving to Finland, if you move to Finland on a permanent basis or if you work in Finland and the wage amounts to at least EUR 723.69 per month.

 Once you come to work to Finland, you start paying certain social security contributions to Finland, which entitles you to the Finnish social security system – welfare benefits and services – and earnings-based pension.

-If the Local Register Office has registered a person as having the right of residency in a Finnish municipality, the person can use, for example, municipal health services at the same customer fee rates as other residents.
+If the local Digital and Population Data Services Agency has registered a person as having the right of residency in a Finnish municipality, the person can use, for example, municipal health services at the same customer fee rates as other residents.
 In case you stay temporarily in Finland and do not have a residency of municipality here, you will receive medically necessary treatment in the public healthcare system if you have a European Health Insurance Card or can use private health care services.